Preparing for Workplace Excellence:

 Partnering with Educators

-In our two-year pilot programs at high schools and middle schools, we adopted a three 10-15 minute micro-lessons each week approach.
-Typically these micro-lessons would occur on Mondays, Wednesdays, and Fridays.
-A minimum of lessons on Mondays and Fridays was required for students to benefit.
+In our two-year pilot at middle and high schools, we delivered three 10–15 minute micro-lessons per week, typically on Mondays, Wednesdays, and Fridays, with Monday and Friday lessons required for maximum benefit.

 EASY IMPLEMENTATION

-• Each lesson is divided into three sections.
-Ideally, these sections should be covered on Monday, Wednesday, and Friday.
-The lessons are designed to mimic the way young adults are accustomed to learning and consuming content.
+• One lesson per week, divided into three sections—ideally covered on Monday, Wednesday, and Friday.
+The format mirrors how young adults are used to learning and consuming content.

-• Most segments or sections take about 10-15 minutes to review.
-If not all of the lesson is covered in class, the students can review the remaining content outside of class.
+• Most sections take 10–15 minutes.
+If time is limited, students can review any remaining content outside class.

 Employers can’t be fooled.